 Climatronic: When backing up and while the automatic wiper/washer is operating, air recirculation is briefly activated to help keep exhaust fumes from getting into the passenger compartment.

 Refueling

-Indicator lights and fuel gauge
+In this section you'll find information about: Indicator lights and fuel gauge Refueling Fuel capacities Refueling checklist

-Fuel capacities

-Refueling checklist

 The fuel filler flap is located on the rear right side of the vehicle.